-Everyone knows that hosting your blog can be a costly affair, and the question of cost arises in every new blogger’s mind.
+Everyone knows that hosting your blog can become a costly affair, and the question of cost arises in every new blogger’s mind.

-Still, there are some other necessary elements that you will have to pay for such as a domain name and hosting space, the costs of which will depend on your specific requirements.
+Still, there are some other necessary elements that you will have to pay for (such as a domain name and a hosting space).
+These extra costs will depend on your specific requirements.

-If your interest is simply to start a blog on WordPress, you can start with a minimal cost of $60 for unlimited hosting and free domain with Bluehost.
+If your intent is simply to start a blog on WordPress, you can start with a minimal cost of $60 for unlimited hosting and a free domain with Bluehost.

 The first element you need to shop for is a domain.
-Having a domain name is giving an address to your new website.
+Having a domain name is like buying property and giving an address for your new website.